Shelf Life of

 Milk Substitutes

-Use this table to find a substitute for evaporated milk or any other milk called for in your recipes.
-Whichever type is called for you should find a suitable substitute for milk.
-You could also find a substitute for buttermilk, or learn how to make buttermilk or sour milk.
-If the milk substitute is just appropriate for baking, it is noted in the table of substitutes for milk.
+Use this table to find a substitute for evaporated milk or any other milk called for in your recipe.
+Whichever type is called for, you should find a suitable substitute for milk below.
+You could also make a substitute for buttermilk by learning how to make buttermilk or sour milk instead of running to the store.

 Ingredient Amount Substitute